apache/logging-log4cxx/src/site/markdown/faq.md

 The important thing to understand is that this is some always applied, backwards compatible default behaviour and even the case when the current environment sets a locale like `en_US.UTF-8`.

-So when using the `locale` character set encoding you will, at startup, need to explicitly set the `std::locale` to a value able to encode your characters and which is supported on your operating environment.